mayaank-gupta/safe-money-transfer/README.md

-# 🚀 Century Pay Assignment
+# 🚀 Thread Safe Payment Transfer

 A simple concurrent money transfer system built with **Go** and **Gin**.